gwahmp/wmao/src/content/posts/online-business-struggle.md

 Online business success is a long game.
 You won't see overnight results.
 Most entrepreneurs underestimate how much consistent effort it takes to reach the “boiling point.”

-Statistics show that nearly 90% of online businesses fail within the first 120 days, not because the idea is bad, but because people stop too soon.
+Statistics show that nearly 90% of <a href="/online-business-struggle">online businesses fail</a> within the first 120 days, not because the idea is bad, but because people stop too soon.

 ### Distraction and Lack of Focus